Vex788/PicturePreview/README.md

 Select artifact DemonApplication (to run the application normally) DemonApplicationTests (to run unit tests), after selecting the artifact, press Run or Shift + F10.
 ## If the installation failed
 Create a New project/Spring Initializr(select Default and click Next)/in next window click next/select Web/Spring Web Starter, SQL/Spring Data Jpa, SQL/MySql Driver and click Next and click Finish.
+## After the tests
+You can view the pictures in the directory "C://images".
+All pictures are 100x100.